 Students are expected to meet with their academic advisor to discuss and understand how their course selections meet both personal goals and their program of study requirements.
 Preregistration advisement is more productive if students arrive with tentative course schedules.
 This preparation allows advisors and students to examine the wisdom of course selection with time left to discuss co-curricular involvement such as internships and study abroad, for example.
 After the preregistration advising conference, the advisor grants students permission to preregister by selecting “advisor approval” in On Track.
 All currently enrolled students may preregister using Elon OnTrack at a time (or later) established by the Registrar according to semester hours earned.
 Students should not miss class to preregister.
 If access begins during class time, a student should preregister immediately following class.
-The preregistration advisement period is two weeks prior to the start of preregistration each fall and spring term.
-The second week is often the heaviest with academic advising appointments.
+The preregistration advisement period is minimally two weeks prior to the start of preregistration each fall and spring term.

 Fall 2012: Preregistration Advisement Period is October 26-November 9 Preregistration begins November 8

 Spring 2013: Preregistration Advisement Period is April 4-18 Preregistration begins April 16